-UN peacekeepers’ child sex ring left victims, but no arrests
+AP exclusive: U.N. child-sex ring left victims but no arrests

 U.N. officials said they were unable to find any members of the mission in Haiti who might have dealt with the victims in the sex-ring case and did not know what happened to the children.
 An Italian non-governmental organization, AVSI, said it helped the children by trying to find homes for them, providing them with counseling and helping reintegrate them into schools, but it also lost track of the children shortly after the country’s devastating 2010 earthquake.

-Atul Khare, the U.N.’s head of peacekeeping and field support, acknowledged the scope of the problem and said the global agency must do more to help victims, including gathering accurate information and following up with troop-contributing countries.
+Atul Khare, the U.N.’s head of field support which oversees the conduct and discipline of peacekeepers, acknowledged the scope of the problem and said the global agency must do more to help victims, including gathering accurate information and following up with troop-contributing countries.

 An AP review of reports into conduct on U.N. field missions showed haphazard record-keeping.
-In a 2008 report, for example, 19 allegations were reported in Haiti, but only two involved minors — a seeming contradiction to the U.N.’s own investigation report in late 2007 that detailed the child sex ring with at least nine child victims.
+In a 2008 report, for example, 19 allegations were reported in Haiti, but the U.N. recorded only two incidents worldwide involving minors — a seeming contradiction to the U.N.’s own investigation report in late 2007 that detailed the child sex ring with at least nine child victims.

 Some Haitians wonder whether the U.N. has done more harm than good in a country that has endured tragedy after tragedy since it became the first black republic in 1804.